rstacruz/expect-html-equal/README.md

 # expect-html-equal

 Extension to [expect] to compares two HTML snippets.
-It normalizes HTML snippets to be cross-compatible with legacy IE.
+It normalizes HTML so you can compare regardless of case, whitespacing, quotations, and other syntax differences.
+Compatible with legacy IE.

 [![Status](https://travis-ci.org/rstacruz/expect-html-equal.svg?branch=master)](https://travis-ci.org/rstacruz/expect-html-equal "See test builds")